Language

 R1 = R2 × (Vin - Vout) / Vout

-Enter Vin, R1, and R2 to instantly calculate the output voltage
+Enter Vin, R1, and R2 to calculate the output voltage instantly

-Use the unit selectors to switch between Ω, kΩ, and MΩ for convenience
+Use the unit selectors to switch between Ω, kΩ, and MΩ

-All calculations are performed locally in your browser
+All calculations run locally in your browser

 Want to learn more?
 Read documentation →